 As you can see, the colors on the left transition sharply around the nose and mouth, creating some chromatic errors (looks like pink noise here).
 On the right, the skin tones blend much more smoothly.
 This becomes even more obvious when you’re grading footage, as pushing the exposure or changing the color exacerbates those errors.

 Problem is, the Sony a7S II doesn’t output 10-bit footage.
 And if it doesn’t output it, an external recorder can’t capture it.
 So there’s no way around this; we’re stuck with sharper transitions between colors and the artifacts that result.

 While using an external recorder can get you a much more detailed image, unfortunately the a7S II will always be limited by the bit depth of its codec.
-And that’s why I’m hoping the a7S III will have 10-bit output.
-If so, we’ll have a camera that’s capable of producing very high-quality footage that’ll hold up against cameras many times its price.
-Regardless, I’d always recommend using an external recorder with any a7 series camera, and setting your exposure and white balance as accurately as possible to cut down on color correction in post.
-I’d also recommend denoising and dithering your footage, which I write about here.
+So I’d always recommend setting your exposure and white balance as accurately as possible to cut down on color correction in post.
+I’d also recommend denoising & dithering your footage, which I write about here.